nationalarchives/ds-caselaw-marklogic/README.md

 Deployment is idempotent, and will automatically configure databases, roles, triggers and modules.

+Please also create a Github Release when you deploy.

 ## Local Setup

 ### 1. Run a marklogic docker container